redox-os/website/content/donate.en.md

 ## Redox OS Nonprofit

-Redox OS has a Colorado (US) incorporated nonprofit that manages donations.
-This nonprofit is not tax-exempt.
+Redox OS has a Colorado (US) incorporated 501(c)(4) nonprofit that manages donations.
 Donations to the Redox OS nonprofit will be used as determined by the Redox OS volunteer board of directors.

 You can donate to Redox OS the following ways: